 Meeting Dates and Times

-The Youth Board meets at 3:30 pm on the 2nd Monday of each month in the Community Services Department, 5th Floor, 2000 Main Street, Civic Center.
+The Youth Board meets at 3:30 pm on the 2nd Monday of each month in the Community & Library Services Department, 5th Floor, 2000 Main Street, Civic Center.

 The objective of the Huntington Beach Youth Board is to act as a voluntary advisory board to the Huntington Beach City Council regarding youth achievements, problems and needs.
 The board will represent, involve and promote youth participation in community affairs.

 The City Council of the City of Huntington Beach, California, having passed a Resolution, thus establishing the Huntington Beach Youth Board has deemed it necessary that we, the Youth Board members, shall promulgate these following bylaws.
 We are pledged to represent, delegate and encourage youth involvement in the community and to act at all times under the statutes outlined in Resolution No. 5032.
 In full understanding of our responsibilities as representatives of youth and our community, we hereby do ordain and establish the following bylaws for the Huntington Beach Youth Board.